cljfx/cljfx/README.md

   - ctor:
     - scene requires root, root can be replaced afterwards
     - xy-chart requires axis, they can't be replaced afterwards
-  - some props do not create instances, they use provided instead (dialog pane in dialog)
   - prop in composite lifecycle may be a map or a function taking instance and returning prop!
   - changing media should re-create media player